 The Grace of Giving Part II – What does it mean to worship God with our resources?

-See the Word Part I – How is baptism the front door of the church?
+The Grace of Baptism – How is baptism the front door of the church?

-See the Word Part II – Why did Jesus give us a family meal?
+The Lord’s Supper – Why did Jesus give us a family meal?

 Sunday matters.
 It matters to God.
 It should matter to you.
 Join us over the next few weeks to understand the reason.